Should We Be Pre-training? An Argument for End-task Aware Training as an Alternative: Experimental Setup

-Under the CS domain, we consider two tasks: ACL-ARC \cite{jurgens2018measuring} and SCIERC \cite{luan2018multi}.
+\textbf{Datasets} ~ Our experiments focus on two domains: computer science (CS) papers and biomedical (BIOMED) papers.
+We follow \citet{gururangan2020don} and build our CS and BIOMED domain data from the S2ORC dataset \citep{lo2019s2orc}.
+We extract 1.49M full text articles to construct our CS corpus and 2.71M for our BIOMED corpus.
+Under both domains, our end-tasks are \emph{low-resource} classification tasks.
+Using low-resource tasks allows us to explore a setting where pre-training can have a significant impact.
+Under the CS domain, we consider two tasks: ACL-ARC \citep{jurgens2018measuring} and SCIERC \citep{luan2018multi}.
 ACL-ARC is a 6-way citation intent classification task with 1688 labelled training examples.
 For SCIERC, the task is to classify the relations between entities in scientific articles.
 This task has 3219 labelled examples as training data.
 We choose CHEMPROT \citep{kringelum2016chemprot} as the classification task from the BIOMED domain.
 This task has 4169 labelled training examples and the goal is to classify chemical-protein interactions.
 More details of these datasets can be found in Table 2 of \citet{gururangan2020don}. \citet{gururangan2020don} evaluate against all 3 tasks and their available code served as a basis on which we built \etam~and \metam.

 \textbf{Model Details}~We use a pre-trained RoBERTa$_{\mathrm{base}}$ \citep{liu2019roberta} as the shared model base and implement each task as a separate multi-layer perceptron (MLP) head on top of this pre-trained base.
-As in \citet{devlin2018bert} , we pass the \texttt{[CLS]} token embedding from RoBERTa$_{\mathrm{base}}$ to the MLP for classification.
+As in \citet{devlin2018bert}, we pass the \texttt{[CLS]} token embedding from RoBERTa$_{\mathrm{base}}$ to the MLP for classification.

-\textbf{Training Details}~ For DAPT and TAPT, we download the available pre-trained models provided by \citet{gururangan2020don}.
-To train the classification heads, we follow the experimental setup described in Appendix B of \citet{gururangan2020don}.
+\textbf{Training Details}~ For DAPT and TAPT, we download the available pre-trained model bases provided by \citet{gururangan2020don}.
+To train thier corresponding classification heads, we follow the experimental setup described in Appendix B of \citet{gururangan2020don}.